habitry/habitry2/index.md

 author: null
 ---

 Isn't life just more fun when you're learning?
-At habitry, we make 14-day learning experiences that help people like you learn new habits.
+At habitry, we make personalized 14-day learning experiences that help people like you learn new habits.
 Life habits.
 Adult habits.
 Better human-being habits.
 Join in on one of our "Habits that Matter" and we'll send you daily activities and challenges designed to get you thinking, reflecting, and living your best life.